Paying users zone. Data is hidden behind: .

 For the sale of third-party products where Apple obtains control of the product before transferring it to the customer, Apple recognizes revenue based on the gross amount billed to customers.
 Apple considers multiple factors when determining whether it obtains control of third-party products including, but not limited to, evaluating if it can establish the price of the product, retains inventory risk for tangible products or has the responsibility for ensuring acceptability of the product.
 For third-party applications sold through the App Store, Mac App Store, TV App Store and Watch App Store and certain digital content sold through Apple’s other digital content stores, Apple does not obtain control of the product before transferring it to the customer.
 Therefore, Apple accounts for such sales on a net basis by recognizing in Services net sales only the commission it retains.

 Apple has elected to record revenue net of taxes collected from customers that are remitted to governmental authorities, with the collected taxes recorded within other current liabilities until remitted to the relevant government authority.

 Apple Inc., Income Statement, Revenues

-USD $ in millions
+US$ in millions

-|12 months ended||Sep 30, 2017||Sep 24, 2016||Sep 26, 2015||Sep 27, 2014|
+|12 months ended:||Sep 28, 2019||Sep 29, 2018||Sep 30, 2017||Sep 24, 2016||Sep 26, 2015||Sep 27, 2014|

-|Net sales||Aggregate revenue recognized during the period (derived from goods sold, services rendered, insurance premiums, or other activities that constitute an entity's earning process).
-For financial services companies, also includes investment and interest income, and sales and trading gains.||Apple Inc.’s net sales declined from 2015 to 2016 but then increased from 2016 to 2017 not reaching 2015 level.|
+|Net sales||Amount of revenue recognized from goods sold, services rendered, insurance premiums, or other activities that constitute an earning process.
+Includes, but is not limited to, investment and interest income before deduction of interest expense when recognized as a component of revenue, and sales and trading gain (loss).||Apple Inc.’s net sales increased from 2017 to 2018 but then slightly decreased from 2018 to 2019.|